kokkos/kokkos.github.io/content/blog/2025-12-12-cexa-kokkos-hackathon.md

 # The hackathon

-The hackathon is based on a lightweight version of MiniPIC,[^2] a pedagogic, single-node, particles-in-cell (PIC) solver developed by M. Lobet et al., CEA.[^3]
+The hackathon is based on a lightweight version of MiniPIC,[^2] a pedagogic, single-node, particle-in-cell (PIC) solver developed by M. Lobet et al., CEA.[^3]
 With the support of trainers including Kokkos developers and PIC optimization experts, the participants will team up in groups of three to port and accelerate a sequential version of the code, where Kokkos data containers and some Kokkos loops are already present.
 Each team will profile it with Kokkos-tools and NVIDIA tools (namely, Nsight Systems and Nsight Compute), and optimize it with Kokkos features.
 In the end the teams will compare the performance of their resulting code while keeping its accuracy.